AldenDev/AldenDev/README.md

 * system behavior
 * security assumptions

-Also proudly known as **suami dari F.A.S** — an important constant behind many late-night commits.
+Also known as **TTJ with F.A.S** — a constant behind many late-night commits.

 ---